 As you’ll see in the section just below about planning for your App Preview, Apple says to “resist the urge to overproduce the video”.
 But we don’t think that means not making it as great as possible (of course, one could say we’re biased)!

 The fact that Apple decided to autoplay the videos accentuates the importance of both starting strong, keeping things dynamic and using copy.

 Some great things can be done for portrait apps, and even better things for landscape apps.
 So you should leverage this as much as possible.

 Does Apple play favorites?

 It’s very possible.
-I won’t give names, but several App Previews on the App Store completely disregard the previous and current guidelines.
+I won’t give names here (email us for a list!), but several App Previews on the App Store completely disregard the previous and current guidelines.

 Measuring the impact of your iOS App Previews & Testing

 Does adding App Preview(s) help increase conversion rate?
 Does it increase engagement?

 Even if it works (or doesn’t) for others, it’s important for you to evaluate this as well as possible for your apps.